mrgarelli/Adium/readme.md

 # TODO:

-* [ ] programatically turn all 'off' settings to FALSE at this location: /Adium/uBlock/platform/chromium/assets/assets.json
 * [ ] look into why 0 out of 0 ad filters used when loading
     * [ ] look into how uBlock loads extensions - what filters do they turn on/how?
 Do they pull in any other dependencies?
 If so, at what point/how?
 * [ ] create new images in place of uBlock - Ben